 What KNET actually is

 KNET is the Kalvium National Entrance Test.
-It is the door into the Kalvium B.Tech CSE programme.
-If a student wants to study with us, they take KNET.
-If they qualify, they choose a partner university from the nine we work with, and enrol there as a Kalvium student.
+It is the central component of the selection process for the Kalvium B.Tech CSE programme.
+If a student wants to study with us, they register, take the Psychometric Assessment, then KNET, then the In-Person Interview.
+If they’re admitted, they choose a partner university from the nine taking KNET admissions for the 2026-27 cycle, and enrol there as a Kalvium student.

 There are three things to understand about KNET that set it apart from the entrance exams most families are familiar with.

 One.
 It’s for one specific programme.
 KNET isn’t a national-scale ranking exam.
 It’s the assessment for the Kalvium B.Tech CSE programme.
-A KNET score is valid across our nine partner universities, but it isn’t used for any other programme.
+A KNET score is used by Kalvium and our partner universities for this programme; it isn’t used for any other programme.

 Two.
-It’s fit-based, not syllabus-based.
-KNET doesn’t ask a student to memorise two years of physics, chemistry, and mathematics.
-It asks them to think clearly, communicate their reasoning, and approach unfamiliar problems with curiosity.
-The reason this matters: the students who succeed in our programme aren’t always the highest rankers in conventional exams.
-They’re the students who can stay with a difficult problem, collaborate with peers, and learn quickly.
-KNET measures that.
+It’s fit-based.
+KNET measures how a student thinks, communicates, and approaches an unfamiliar problem, rather than recall of any specific syllabus.
+The reason this matters: the students who succeed in our programme are the ones who can stay with a difficult problem, collaborate with peers, and learn quickly.
+KNET is designed to surface that profile.

 Three.
-It’s an interactive assessment, not a paper-based exam.
-Two of the three stages are taken on a laptop and feel less like an exam than most students expect.
-The format is closer to a series of structured exercises than to a written test.
+It’s an interactive assessment.
+The KNET test is taken on a laptop and includes both interactive thinking-skill exercises and a structured section.
+The format is closer to a series of structured exercises than to a conventional written test.

-Part B is the most familiar stage.
-A structured test covering logical reasoning, quantitative ability, and English.
+KNET is the test itself.
+It combines interactive thinking-skill exercises that assess problem-solving, pattern recognition, communication, and reasoning under unfamiliar conditions, alongside a structured section covering logical reasoning, quantitative ability, and English.
 The scoring is transparent and is shared with the student afterwards along with their overall profile.

 A note on dates, and why we don’t publish them